 Though a person may not seek help for marijuana use alone, it is often addressed in tandem with other drugs of abuse.

-ATMC offers a corrective approach that targets the root of the reasons why an individual started to use substances such as marijuana.
+We offer a corrective approach that targets the root of the reasons why an individual started to use substances such as marijuana.
 This allows for natural balance and sustainable relief from emotional, mental, and physical discomfort.
 Many of our staff have experienced substance abuse and have overcome such problems through effective help.
 This allows our staff to provide true compassion.
 If you or someone you care about is using marijuana regularly and would like to stop, call us and receive more information.
-Call the number listed on this page for guidance on marijuana use.
+We will happily provide more guidance on marijuana use.